Benjamin Joseph Frobisher

-Lt.-Colonel The Hon.
-Benjamin Joseph Frobisher (March 26, 1782 – March 18, 1821), M.P., J.P. was a fur trader and political figure in Lower Canada.
+Lieutenant-Colonel Benjamin Joseph Frobisher (March 26, 1782 – March 18, 1821) was a Canadian merchant, militia officer and politician.

 Career

 He was born in Montreal, the son of Joseph Frobisher, and studied in England.
 In 1799, he joined the North West Company and travelled west, becoming clerk in the English River department.
 He later worked as a clerk for a merchant in the fur trade at Quebec City.
 Frobisher represented Montreal County in the Legislative Assembly of Lower Canada from 1804 to 1808.
 He was named a justice of the peace for Trois-Rivières district in 1805.
-He served in the local militia, later becoming lieutenant-colonel.
+He served in the local militia, rising to the rank of lieutenant colonel.
 In 1815, he was named provincial aide-de-camp for colonial administrator Sir Gordon Drummond and, in 1816, for Governor Sir John Coape Sherbrooke.

 In 1817, he led an attack by the North West Company against a Hudson's Bay Company fort at Île-à-la-Crosse, located in what is now Saskatchewan.
 In 1819, he was taken prisoner by the HBC and detained at York Factory.
 He later escaped and returned to Quebec.